wvwatson/Budget/README.markdown

 	  	  end
 	  	end
 	  end
+'''

-	  Things start as an idea.
+Things usually start as an idea.
 As we nurse that idea we give it resources.
 At some point we want to know just how big that idea can become.

-In the end we must keep the idea from consuming everything Or vice versa
+It's at that point when start the balancing act of keeping the idea from consuming all of our resources, or everything else from consuming the resources from the idea.
+Thats where budgets come in.

-Your idea -> feasability numbers -> projection -> budget
+Your idea -> feasibility numbers -> projection -> budget

-First code imitates spec
-Then spec imitates code
-then spec *becomes* code